yihaozhadan/quality-engineer-interview/README.md

-# Quality Engineer Interview
+# Playwright Interview

-This document outlines the process of quality engineer interview.
-It is a collection of interview questions without answers.
-It is provides the flexibility to the interviewer to adjust the difficulty level of the questions based on the candidate's experience and knowledge.
+This branch has a bunch of [Playwright](https://playwright.dev/) examples for quality engineer interview.

 ## Problem Statement

-As a quality engineer interviewer, I need to implement the coding practices for quality engineer interview.
-The coding practice should cover most of the common coding practices in quality engineering and different difficulty level.
-The coding practice should be easy to understand and implement.
+As a quality engineer interviewer, I want to implement the Playwright practices for quality engineer interview.
+So that I can evaluate the candidate's Playwright skills.

-## Approach

-This project only provides the coding practices for quality engineer interview.
-It does not provide the testing practices or specific test cases.
-It only provides initial code for the candidate to implement the coding practices.
-The specific questions or test cases are left to the interviewer to define.

 ## Implementation

-The coding practices are classified by technic skill set.
-Each feature branch is a collection of individual specific techinical skill.
-It covers most of the common coding practices in quality engineer interview.
-This project covers the following coding practices:

-- Mocha
-- NodeJS
-- Playwright
-- Postman

-Please switch to the feature branch to see the specific coding practices.
+Playwright is a browser automation tool.
+It can be used to automate the browser actions and evaluate the candidate's frontend testing skills.

 ## Contribution